 Can Changes in Season Affect Your Home's Sale?

-The difference in selling a property in summer and selling it winter can go unnoticed by some sellers, but there are some changes you can use to make your home show better in the winter than those that make no effort to change their strategy.
+The difference between selling property in summer and selling it in winter can go unnoticed by some sellers, but there are some changes you can use to make your home show better in the winter than those that make no effort to change their strategy.

 While things like a season can seem immaterial when it comes to buying or selling a home in the hundreds of thousands of dollars, winter can bring up some issues like safety and cleanliness that the summer months do not have to contend with.
-Even something as simple as sunset coming earlier is something you can take into account when preparing your home for a showing.
+Even something as simple as sunset coming earlier is something you can consider when preparing your home for a showing.

 While it can sometimes be an overlooked aspect of having people come to your home for a showing or open house, ensuring that your home is safe, especially on a walkway or driveway, can help you create some goodwill with potential buyers and give you a bit of a leg up on the other homes a prospective buyer might be shown that day.

 Clearing your driveway or walkway of snow or ice is one great way to make your home more inviting to potential buyers.
-Another great thing you can do to help your home is make sure that ice is removed from above your doorway or other overhang.
-Having an icicle pelt a potential buyer in the back of the neck might not engender a lot of good will.
+Another great thing you can do to help your home is to make sure that ice is removed from above your doorway.

 Head this problem off at the past and put fresh welcome mats in front of your door and in the entryway to prompt prospective buyers to clean their shoes vigorously before entering your home.
 This may seem like a pretty inconsequential step in selling your home, but anything you can do to preserve the appearance you have worked hard to give your home can help give a potential buyer a better perspective of your real estate.